HauntedBees/openraster-export/README.md

 A regular expression that, if a layer name matches, will exclude from layer in the exported image.

+##### options.shrink

+Type: `boolean`
+Default: `false`

+If true, the resulting image will be the smallest size that fits all layers, instead of the size of the ORA canvas.

 ##### options.mergeImageOptions

 Type: `mergeImages.Options`